 Devisees and legatees will need to be notified of certain actions taken during the estate administration.
 These parties also need to be named on a Petition for Probate.
 An experienced attorney can help you understand the additional rights and duties relating to devisees and legates during an estate administration.

+Four types of legatees and devisees to beware of as you administer an estate.
+For more information call or email our office.
 We hope that this article has helped you to understand these unfamiliar terms.
 If so, we encourage you to share it with your friends and family on Facebook!